Qbix/Db/README.md

 $row->clear('foo', 'bar');
 ```

-Besides this, `Db_Row` has a lot more functionality, which you can discover in the class reference.
+Besides this, `Db_Row` has a lot more functionality, which you can discover in the class reference. 📖

+Sure!
+Here’s the final section with emojis added throughout:

+---

-### Exporting Data to the Client
+### 📤 Exporting Data to the Client

 Often, when generating a page with PHP, you may want to output some data from `Db_Row` objects to the client JS environment.
 Here is how you would typically do that: